-2.3 What types of organisations or entities are eligible for funding?
+2.5 What types of organisations or entities are eligible for funding?

-To be eligible, organisations must be registered under law or created by law.
+To be eligible, organisations must be incorporated.
+This gives the organisation its own legal entity, set apart from the individuals who founded the organisation.
 Examples include companies, incorporated associations, statutory authorities, local government bodies and universities.